Olanzapine: 7 things you should know

 - Dizziness, a drop in blood pressure on standing, inner restlessness, constipation, and non-aggressive objectionable behavior.
 Weight gain of approximately 2.6kg (5.7 pounds) over six weeks is also common.

 - May increase blood sugar levels.
 People with a history of diabetes or at risk of diabetes should be monitored closely.
-May also cause undesirable changes in blood lipids.
+May also cause undesirable changes in blood lipids (cholesterol and triglycerides) especially in teenagers aged 13 to 17 or when used in combination with fluoxetine in children aged 10 to 17.

 - May cause drowsiness and affect a person's ability to drive or operate machinery.
 Avoid alcohol.